Zirconium Alloy

 Fuel – Cladding Gap

-There is also one very important phenomenon, which influences the fuel temperature.
-As the fuel burnup increases the fuel-cladding gap reduces.
+There is also one very important phenomenon that influences the fuel temperature.
+As the fuel burnup increases, the fuel-cladding gap reduces.
 This reduction is caused by the swelling of the fuel pellets and cladding creep.
-Fuel pellets swelling occurs because fission gases cause the pellet to swell resulting in a larger volume of the pellet.
+Fuel pellet swelling occurs because fission gases cause the pellet to swell, resulting in a larger pellet volume.
 At the same time, the cladding is distorted by outside pressure (known as the cladding creep).
 These two effects result in direct fuel-cladding contact (e.g., at burnup of 25 GWd/tU).
-The direct fuel-cladding contact causes a significant reduction in fuel temperature profile, because the overall thermal conductivity increases due to conductive heat transfer.
+The direct fuel-cladding contact causes a significant reduction in fuel temperature profile because the overall thermal conductivity increases due to conductive heat transfer.

 Loss of Tightness of Fuel Cladding – Fuel Reliability

 Cladding prevents radioactive fission products from escaping the fuel matrix into the reactor coolant and contaminating it.
-Emergence of a leak in that cladding results in:
+The emergence of a leak in that cladding results in:

-- deposits of long-lived isotopes (cesium, strontium, technetium…), or even, in exceptional circumstances, of alpha emitters onto the piping of the primary circuit, or of ancillary circuits
+- deposits of long-lived isotopes (cesium, strontium, technetium…), or even, in exceptional circumstances, of alpha emitters onto the piping of the primary circuit or ancillary circuits

-A leak thus poses a major challenge in operational terms, for a power plant operator, since it has a direct bearing on the level of radiological exposure workers are subjected to, when running the plant, or carrying out maintenance.
-Although fuel failures have rarely been a safety related issue, their impact on plant operational costs due to:
+A leak thus poses a major challenge in operational terms for a power plant operator since it directly affects the radiological exposure workers are subjected to when running the plant or carrying out maintenance.
+Although fuel failures have rarely been a safety-related issue, their impact on plant operational costs due to:

 - premature fuel discharge,